Frequently Asked Questions

 Please submit a contact request form to receive up to date information on the current enrollment period we are in.
 In that response, you will receive information on how to sign up if you are interested in proceding with enrollment.

-How long will it take to complete the Mark Kislingbury Academy of Court Reporting Program?
+How long will it take to complete the program?

 Our program is designed to be completed in 18-24 months.

-The Theory portion of the program is 9 months (or if you are a non live student, you may take up to a year to complete that portion if needed).
+The Theory portion of the program is 9 months (or if you are a non-live student, you may take up to a year to complete that portion if needed).

 Speed Building varies dependent on how quickly your fingers can pick up speed and stamina.
 Speed Building is greatly impacted by how well you learn your briefs in Theory, which is why we have chosen to focus first and foremost on Theory as your solid foundation for getting through Speed Building.
 It is possible to complete the Speed Building portion of the program in 12-15 months with dedicated practice, focus, and solid knowledge of the Magnum Steno Theory.